Chinese Wall (album)

 Chinese Wall is the third solo album by American singer Philip Bailey, released on the Columbia Records label in October 1984.
-Chinese Wall has been certified gold in the US on March 11, 1985.
-The album reached number 22 and number 10 on the Billboard 200 and Top R&B/Hip-Hop Albums charts respectively and it was ranked as the 63rd most successful album of 1985 on the Billboard 200.
-In 1986, the album gave Bailey a Grammy Award nomination for Best R&B Vocal Performance, Male, while "Easy Lover", the duet with Phil Collins (who produced the album), earned a nomination for Best Pop Performance by a Duo or Group With Vocals.
+The album reached number 22 on the Billboard 200 and number 10 on the Billboard Top R&B/Hip-Hop Albums charts respectively.
+The album was Grammy nominated in the category of Best R&B Vocal Performance, Male.
+Chinese Wall has also been certified gold in the US by the RIAA.

 Background

-The album was produced by English musician Phil Collins, who also played drums and keyboards, and co-wrote and sang co-lead vocals on "Easy Lover".